 If you would like to know more about getting involved with SW9, you can contact us:

-• What Is The Difference Between Network Homes and SW9 Community Housing
+What Is The Difference Between Sovereign Network Group and SW9 Community Housing

-When Network Homes consolidated its organisational structure in 2016, it created a locally focused housing management company specifically for the Stockwell Park Estate.
+When the previously-named Network Homes consolidated its organisational structure in 2016, it created a locally focused housing management company specifically for the Stockwell Park Estate.

 In April of that same year, SW9 Community Housing was born.

-From then up until the present day, we manage the day-to-day housing services for around 1700 homes on behalf of Network Homes who is the landlord.
+From then up until the present day, we manage the day-to-day housing services for around 1700 homes on behalf of the now-named Sovereign Network Group who is the landlord.

-The actual building stock - bricks and mortar - is owned by Network Homes.
+The actual building stock - bricks and mortar - is owned by Sovereign Network Group.
 Here, at SW9 Community Housing, we are responsible for:

 and much more.